posmishka/linux/README.md

 README
 ======
 # cli
-everything related to shell using and scripting, usingcommon GNU utilities
+everything related to shell using and scripting, using of common utilities

 # core
 core system stuff